-- Tax Stabilization Reserve Fund (TSRF): This fund, the State's "rainy day" reserve, receives any General Fund cash surpluses existing at year-end up to a maximum contribution of two-tenths of one percent of total General Fund disbursements.
+- Fund cash surpluses existing at year-end up to a maximum contribution of two-tenths of one percent of total General Fund disbursements.
 The reserve fund is capped at 2 percent of General Fund disbursements for the fiscal year.
 Any General Fund surplus after the reserve contribution may be used to reduce taxes or may be carried over into the succeeding fiscal year.
 At the close of the fiscal year money may be loaned from the TSRF to avoid a deficit.
 Such loans must be repaid in three equal annual installments within a period of six years from the date of the loan.
-Cash assets of the TSRF are routinely loaned to the Local Assistance Account or the State Purposes Account during the fiscal year, but repaid in cash by March 31 of any fiscal year. - Contingency Reserve Fund: Created by legislation accompanying the 1993-94 budget, this fund provides a reserve to fund extraordinary needs arising from litigation against the State.
-Its use is generally restricted to litigation cases of \$25 million or more, and requires an appropriation to authorize spending. - Community Projects Fund: This fund was created by legislation accompanying the 1996-97 Budget to finance discretionary, usually local projects ("member items") sponsored by individual legislators and the Governor. - Fringe Benefit Escrow Fund: This fund contains payments by State agencies of certain fringe benefit costs chargeable to other entities.
+Cash assets of the TSRF are routinely loaned to the Local Assistance Account or the State Purposes Account during the fiscal year, but repaid in cash by March 31 of any fiscal year. - ➤ Rainy Day Reserve: Created by the 2007 budget reform legislation, this fund may be used to respond to an economic downturn or catastrophic event, as defined in the law.
+The reserve may have a maximum balance equal to 3 percent of spending. - ➤ Contingency Reserve Fund: Created by legislation accompanying the 1993-94 budget, this fund provides a reserve to fund extraordinary needs arising from litigation against the State.
+Its use is generally restricted to litigation cases of \$25 million or more and requires an appropriation to authorize spending. - ➤ Community Projects Fund: This fund was created by legislation accompanying the 1996-97 Budget to finance discretionary, usually local projects ("member items") sponsored by individual legislators and the Governor. - Fringe Benefit Escrow Fund: This fund contains payments by State agencies of certain fringe benefit costs chargeable to other entities.
 It was reclassified by the State Comptroller in April 2001 from the Agency Fund group to the General Fund.